-Make-a-Map, BrainPOP’s concept mapping tool, accompanies every BrainPOP topic.
+Make-a-Map, our concept mapping tool, accompanies every BrainPOP topic.
 Make-a-Map invites students to make meaningful connections between concepts and reinforces understanding using BrainPOP images, keywords, and movie clips.

-Students can create a new map or use one of the map templates:
+Students can create a new map from scratch or use one of the map templates:

 - Spider